 Alternative minimum tax (AMT)

 The AMT includes various AMT adjustments in order to calculate the tentative minimum tax.
 Such minimum tax is subject to a 30% flat rate.
+For taxable years commenced after 31 December 2018, the minimum tax would be subject to an 18.5% flat rate, or 23% in the case of taxpayers required to submit financial statements.

 Tax on deemed dividends